-Each school shall provide appropriate socially and culturally responsive learning opportunities to all students to support their attainment of the standards approved by the State Board of Education.
-As required in 16 V.S.A. §2902, eEach public and approved independent school shall provide support for students who require additional assistance in order to succeed or be challenged in the general education environment.
+Each school shall provide appropriate socially and culturally responsive learning opportunities to all students to support their attainment of the standards approved by the State Board of Education and each public school shall provide support for students who require additional assistance to succeed or be challenged in the general education environment.

-Each school shall provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. §131 and §906(b)(3).
+Each school shall provide comprehensive elementary and secondary health and physical education learning experiences including the effects of tobacco, alcohol and drugs on the human system for all students in accordance with sections 16 V.S.A.
+131 and 906(b)(3).

-Each school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, interests and aspirations, as outlined in the students' Personalized Learning Plans.
+Each school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, and aspirations, as outlined in the students' Personalized Learning Plans. and aspirations, as outlined in the students' Personalized Learning Plans.

 2120.6.
-CURRICULUM COORDINATION.
+Curriculum Coordination.

-As required in 16 V.S.A. §261a(a)(1), the board of each supervisory union shall ensure that each school implements the supervisory union's written and delivered curriculum, which shall be:
+As required in 16 V.S.A. § 261a(a)(1), the board of each supervisory union SU/SD shall ensure that each school implements the supervisory union's SU/SD's written and delivered curriculum, which shall be:

-- a. aligned with the standards approved by the State Board of Education; - b. coordinated across all grades to prepare students for graduation and life beyond; - c. coordinated across the supervisory union, including sending high schools and technical centers; - d. informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board of Education; - e. designed to enable all students to achieve the graduation requirements; and - f. integrated with technology across all disciplines.
+- a) aligned with the standards approved by the State Board of Education; - b) coordinated across all grades to prepare students for graduation and life beyond; - c) coordinated across the supervisory union SU/SD, including sending high schools and technical centers; - d) informed by ongoing review of new research, changing learning opportunities, and updates to the standards approved by the State Board of Education; - e) designed to enable all students to achieve the graduation requirements; and - f) integrated with technology across all disciplines.

-Each school with a pre-kindergarten early education program must offer high-quality programs as outlined in State Board Rule 2600 and consistent with the charge of Act 1 (2019).
+Each school with a pre-kindergarten early education program must offer high-quality programs as outlined in State Board Rule 2600 and consistent with the charge of 2019 Act No. 1.